microsoft/TypeScript/doc/spec.md

 Exported class, interface, and enum types can be accessed as a *TypeName* (section [3.6.2](#3.6.2)) of the form *M.T*, where *M* is a reference to the containing module and *T* is the exported type name.
 Likewise, as part of a *TypeName*, exported modules can be accessed as a *ModuleName* of the form *M.N*, where *M* is a reference to the containing module and *N* is the exported module.

-Exported variable, function, class, enum, module, and import alias declarations become properties on the module instance and together establish the module’s ***instance type***.
+Exported variable, function, class, enum, module, and import alias declarations become properties on the module instance and together establish the module's ***instance type***.
 This unnamed type has the following members:

 * A property for each exported variable declaration.
 * A property of a function type for each exported function declaration.